jmpolinski/Jonah-Crab-Genome/README.md

 ## Sample information
 The Jonah crab used for the reference genome was a male (carapace width = 175mm) harvested from the Gulf of Maine in May 2021 and purchased from the Fresh Lobster Company (Gloucester, MA).
-Several tissues (walking leg muscle, haemocytes, gill, and hepatopancreas) were dissected from the individual and placed in individual 2mL cryovials before being flash-frozen in liquid nitrogen and stored at -80°C until shipment.
-Frozen muscle tissue was shipped on dry ice to Dovetail Genomics for library prep and sequencing.
+Several tissues (gonad, walking leg muscle, haemocytes, gill, and hepatopancreas) were dissected from the individual and placed in individual 2mL cryovials before being flash-frozen in liquid nitrogen and stored at -80°C until shipment.
+Frozen gonad and muscle tissue was shipped on dry ice to Dovetail Genomics for library prep and sequencing.

 ## Library prep and sequencing
 DNA extraction, library prep, and sequencing were performed by Dovetail Genomics, funded by a Revive & Restore Wild Genomes grant.
-Three PacBio CLR libraries were generated.
+Three PacBio CLR libraries were generated with DNA from gonad tissue.
 Libraries were CLR, rather than HiFi, due to difficulties generating additional HiFi libraries.
-Dovetail Genomics also generated Omni-C data for scaffolding.
+Dovetail Genomics also generated Omni-C data for scaffolding using muscle tissue.

 ## Genome assembly & analyses